 In the entertainment world, it is dangerous to increase prices when there is excess demand.
 Artists risk being seen by fans as "greedy", which in turn may result in a loss of fan support.
-In this context, secondary ticket sales are viewed by Ticketmaster, concert promoters and artists as a significant sources of revenue.
+In this context, secondary ticket sales can be a significant revenue source for concert promoters and artists alike.